-A four-out-of-five star rating ranks The Lafayette as one of the top rehabilitation and long term care facilities in Massachusetts, an accomplishment we're proud of—and we are always looking to improve upon that rating.
+A best-in-class rating of five-out-of-five stars now ranks The Lafayette as one of the very top rehabilitation and long term care facilities in Massachusetts, an accomplishment we're proud of and are well positioned to maintain with our extremely low staff turnover and commitment to the very best care possible.
 The quality rating system comes from three metrics that we're evaluated on: 1) health inspections (which are performed by federal or state officials and are not announced in advance), 2) staffing levels (how many health care professionals are staffed to meet the needs of our residents), and 3) "Quality Measures".

 Because we are part of the Medicare program, we regularly collect assessment information on all residents using a form called the Minimum Data Set.
 The information collected includes the residents' health, physical functioning, mental status, and general well-being.
 We take it upon ourselves to report this information to the U.S. government's Medicare program.